 It’s okay to go a little overtime with a reading, such as ten minutes.
 But allowing a reading to go well over the agreed upon time range will make you seem unprofessional and unassertive.

-Developing my counseling skills helped me do things like:
+Developing my coaching & listening skills helped me do things like:

 - Create a safe reading environment and help my client feel at ease